 Samantha Ahearn added, “Certificates for audiobooks are great too!
 I had a hard time reading because of eye strain/headaches from the constant hospital lighting and sounds, but gentle talking and an engrossing story with my headphones made life much more pleasant.”

-In addition to some new comfy pajamas, a pair of fuzzy socks can help keep your friend warm and comfortable in the hospital – plus, they’re a great way to add a splash of color to the room.
+In addition to some new comfy pajamas, a pair of fuzzy socks can help keep your friend warm and comfortable in the hospital.
+If they’re spending most of the day in bed, circulation may become an issue, causing their feet to feel cold.
+Plus, some fuzzy socks are a great opportunity to add a splash of color to the room.

 “Fuzzy socks,” said Sara Miles.
 “The air filtration system that helps prevent the spread of airborne disease in hospitals leaves them on the chilly side and those who are not moving around much get cold easily.”